Dems, GOP make urgent final pitches as election season wraps

 Associated Press

 Democrats contend Republican victories could profoundly and adversely reshape the country, eliminating abortion rights nationwide and unleashing broad threats to the very future of American democracy.
-Republicans counter that the public is tired of Biden policies amid high inflation and concerns about crime.
+Republicans say the public is tired of Biden policies amid high inflation and concerns about crime.

+“We know in our bones that our democracy is at risk,” Biden said during an evening rally in Maryland, where Democrats have one of their best opportunities to reclaim a Republican-held governor’s seat.
+“I want you know, we’ll meet this moment.”

-Keeping his message positive, he said at a virtual event, “Imagine what we can do in a second term if we maintain control.”
+Keeping his message positive, the president said at an earlier virtual event, “Imagine what we can do in a second term if we maintain control.”

-Most political prognosticators don’t think the Democrats will on Tuesday — and that the results will have a major impact on the next two years of Biden’s presidency, shaping policy on everything from government spending to military support for Ukraine.
+Most political prognosticators don’t think the Democrats will — and predict that Tuesday’s results will have a major impact on the next two years of Biden’s presidency, shaping policy on everything from government spending to military support for Ukraine.

 In the first national election since the violent Jan.
 6, 2021, Capitol insurrection, the Democrats have tried to focus key races on fundamental questions about the nation’s political values.